 3-bet & 4-bet Pots

-In Hold’em, things really get heated up when you find yourself in a 3-bet or a 4-bet pot, as your stack to pot ratio diminishes and every single decision becomes more important as you’re forced to decide for a higher percentage of your chips.
+Things can get heated very quickly when you find yourself in a 3-bet or a 4-bet pot.
+As your stack to pot ratio diminishes, and every single decision becomes more important as you’re forced to decide for a higher percentage of your chips.

 That’s why the Beyond Core Strategy module offers more than 30 videos covering these particular spots in all sorts of different scenarios, such as:

 Playing 3-bet pots IP (in position)